micahwoods/2014_gss_report/README.md

 That will create the `2014_gss_report.tex` file.

-Then using the terminal command line:
+Then at the terminal command line:

 `cd directory name`
 `pdflatex 2014_gss_report.tex`